inside-track/dtspec/README.md

         expected:
           data:
-            # Again, the ids here are not the actual ids sent to dts after performing
+            # Again, the ids here are not the actual ids sent to dtspec after performing
             # the transformations.
-They are just named references and dts
+They are just named references and dtspec
             # keeps track of the relationship between the actual ids and the named ones.
             - target: salutations
               table: |